A career change could mean starting from the bottom again and taking a pay hit, so make sure you:

 If this is not possible you can still leave your job and search for another, but only if you can afford to.

-There are two things to think about:
+There are two things to ask yourself:

 Can you afford to live while looking for a new career?
 If you leave your job to find your ideal career, make sure you have the money to cover your outgoings.